 Could you help out a loved one, family member or friend a little more?
 Why not make ‘chore vouchers’?
 These are little slips that state a chore that you will do and the recipient can ‘cash them in’, whenever they want.
 Some good ideas are ‘one room tidy’ for a child, 'a mow the lawn' for your mum, or an offer to ‘babysit one evening’ for new parents.

 Buy someone a coffee

-Whilst queuing in a café, why not offer to buy the coffee of the person in front of you.
-Some cafes have 'suspended coffee schemes' where you can purchase a hot drink, to be added to a tab, for someone who is homeless or struggling.
+Whilst queuing in a café, why not offer to buy the coffee of the person in front of you?
+Some cafes have 'suspended coffee schemes' where you can purchase a hot drink, to be added to a tab, for someone homeless or struggling.

 Give out more compliments

 Try aiming for three compliments every day for a week… or for the entire month of February.
 It doesn’t have to be excessive… just a ‘You look nice’ or ‘I love your smile’ or ‘Thanks for being you’.